Understanding the Differences between BGA and LGA Grid Arrays

 • Although it’s easy to unsolder, you’d need special equipment to solder these packages to the PCB.

-• It’s a bit tricky to carry out BGA repairs.
-And you’ll need expertise and special equipment to execute repairs.
+• Carrying out BGA repair can be a bit tricky, and you’ll need expertise and special equipment to execute it.

 Pros of LGAs

-• LGAs are space-efficient due to their small sizes.
-And you can use them to build small, powerful devices.
+• Due to their small size, LGAs are space-efficient, and you can use them to build small, powerful devices.

 • LGA packages are more durable and won’t get damaged easily.
 Why?
 Because the pins are on the board, not the CPU.
 Also, the socket’s bear points have impressive durability.